 - Budget for current year

-Once the letters are received, staff will determine eligibility and schedule individual meetings to take place by February 29, 2017.
-Returning applicants (have received New Generation grants in the past) must schedule an individual meeting to take place by February 29, 2017 with United Arts staff.
-Once eligibility is determined and applicant has met with staff, a full application should be submitted.
+Once the letters are received, staff will determine eligibility and schedule individual meetings to take place by February 28, 2020.
+Returning applicants (have received New Generation grants in the past) must schedule an individual meeting to take place by February 28, 2020 with United Arts staff.
+Once eligibility is determined and applicant has met with staff, a full application should be submitted by March 5, 2020.